IbrahimTanyalcin/test-blog/README.md

 ## Encryption

-Whether you are using Github Pages publickly or in a private repository, you can use encryption when:
+Whether you are using GitHub Pages publicly or in a private repository, you can use encryption when:

-- you want to use your `github_pat_...` token with Github API because you want to increase limits, or you are serving from private repo or you are using Github Enterprise.
+- you want to use your `github_pat_...` token with GitHub API because you want to increase limits, or you are serving from private repo or you are using GitHub Enterprise.
 - you want to encrypt certain content.

 Both cases involve first generating a private key: